 So which products are her favorites?
 She had trouble choosing.
 “Estée has a lot of great skincare products.
 They have this night-care cream that’s amazing.
 But I can’t pick just one!”

-We moved on to diet and exercise, as she clearly has a covetable bod.
-I had read in previous interviews that Jenner barely works out, and she recently starred in a video where she gorged on a heaping stack of pancakes.
+We moved on to diet and exercise.
+I had read in previous interviews that Jenner barely works out, and she previously starred in a video where she gorged on a heaping stack of pancakes.
 I wanted—nay, needed—to know if her figure was a result of rigorous workouts and clean eating, or if, like her skin, she was just that lucky.

 “I hate cardio,” she said with a laugh.
 “I’d rather just stand there and lift some weights than run in place.”
 She paused for a moment.
 “But I’ll do it!”
 Jenner discussed how she mostly favors exercises that work out her abs and her butt, like squats and planks.
 When she’s being healthy, Jenner eats a lot of grilled chicken with rice.
 “But I love everything unhealthy,” she said.
 “Pizza, fried chicken, everything.”